keshaaavv/.config/README.md

 ### additional credits:

-- fastfetch dotfiles from DHH
+- fastfetch dotfiles from omarchy (bleh)
 - hyprland animations from HyDE project

 ## if u like my dots plz star :] ty